mikejohnson51/RRASSLER/README.md

 ## Executive Summery

-The HEC-RAS model format, both as stand alone models or in archive formats, are incomparable for end users whose use case includes widespread accounting and deployment of that data as inputs into other workflows.
+The HEC-RAS model format, both as stand alone models or in archive formats, are incompatable for end users whose use case includes widespread accounting and deployment of that data as inputs into other workflows.
 This tool should be deployed to ingest HEC-RAS models into a "RAS_model_catalog", a normalized and spatialized representation of those models with the requisite metadata and formatting needed to mesh seamlessly with [national scale hydrofabric efforts and data models](https://noaa-owp.github.io/hydrofabric/articles/cs_dm.html), and applications such as [T-Route](https://github.com/NOAA-OWP/t-route) and [RAS2FIM](https://github.com/NOAA-OWP/ras2fim).

 ## Intro